Salary Calculator For Net, Gross and CTC

 The tool clearly separates gross and net salary, letting users see how inputting each component directly impacts the pay before and after deductions.

 This matters because many judge an offer by a single number, not realizing that a large package can actually result in lower take-home pay.
-The calculator reveals this impact up front, helping you avoid surprises to your finances.
+The calculator reveals this impact upfront, helping you avoid surprises in your finances.

 Read the annual CTC in clear terms.